Insights: Article

 3. Do you have the infrastructure and talent to implement AI in your business?

 If you’ve ever adopted a new system, tool, or strategy in your business, you already know it can be a lengthy and complex process.
 The same goes for integrating AI technology.
 You’ll first need to assess your existing IT infrastructure, including computing power, storage capacity and network security, to determine if it can accommodate AI systems.
-If there are gaps, you may need to consider upgrading your infrastructure or migrating to cloud-based solutions.
+You may need to consider upgrading your infrastructure or migrating to cloud-based solutions if there are gaps.

 While it’s crucial to identify appropriate tools and software to manage and monitor AI solutions, you’ll also need the right people.
 AI implementation requires skilled teams of engineers and experts with AI and machine learning skills and knowledge.